 TIP: Meditation during early morning hours is recommended for beginners.

 I hope all the above guidelines and tips help you to say goodbye to your period problems.
-Feel free to contact me at firstname.lastname@example.org if you have any special queries.
-Or even better book a 60mins Live-Online Yoga trial session for FREE!
+Do Like, share and comment!
+And feel free to contact me at email@example.com if you have any special queries.
+Click here to book an Online Yoga session now!

 (1) Menstrual Disorders (https://www.healthywomen.org/condition/menstrual-disorders)

 (2) Light on Yoga, by BKS Iyengar (https://en.wikipedia.org/wiki/Light_on_Yoga)